m-a-x-s-e-e-l-i-g/pkfr-nl/README.md

 Also: while there's no link to it by default, `/blog/category` exists as an archive of all your post categories.

+## Shop data

+Shop data is stored in Supabase, and is automatically fetched every 24 hours by a n8n workflow.
+You can find this workflow in the `.n8n` folder.
+N8n is a free and open source workflow automation tool.
+You can find more information about it [here](https://n8n.io/).
+The workflow basically retrieves all configured shops from the database, then sends requests to these shops to retrieve all products.
+Product data gets processed, formatted and cleaned before saving it back to the database.

 ## Static files

 Things that should just live in the site root of the finished site (like a `robots.txt` file, favicon, or maybe images) should go in the `static` folder.
 If you link to them, use the root path (e.g., `/images/my.png`, not `../static/images/my.png`).